sublimator/catalogue-tools/src/experiments/src/ai-dev-log.md

 All other nodes are referenced by their existing file offsets.
 Total file size: 22MB for 10 ledgers.

 **This is git-like storage for blockchain state!** 🎉

+### Removed Bookmark System - Root Node IS the Index!

+Realized bookmarks were redundant complexity.
+The root inner node already contains everything needed for parallel loading:
+- `child_types` bitmap shows which of 16 children exist
+- Child offsets array points to each subtree
+- Any inner node at any depth can serve as a parallelization point

+Removed:
+- `BookmarkEntry` struct
+- `bookmark_offset` from file header
+- All bookmark writing/tracking code
+- Saved 8 bytes in header, simplified writer

+The hierarchical structure itself is the index!
+No need for a separate bookmark table when you can just read the root and follow pointers.